taylorshuang/Open-Grants-Program/applications/cess.md

 ## Future Plans

-We will continue to provide the required storage space and verifications of storage proof for Polkadot ecosystem since our project can verify the authenticity of storage space or data.
+We will continue to improve the substrate-based CESS blockchain and provide reusable modules for the substrate FRAME, and provide the required storage space and verifications of storage proof for more users through Polkadot ecosystem since our project can verify the authenticity of storage space or data.

 ## Additional Information :heavy_plus_sign: